Time Zones in Mali

 Mali Country Details

 Mali is a large West African country with its capital in Bamako.
-It has a population of 19,077,690 and a land area of 1,240,000 km², making time coordination especially important for domestic administration, transport planning, and communication across distant cities such as Bamako, Gao, and Kayes.
+It has a population of 19,077,690 and a land area of 1,240,000 km², making it one of the larger countries in Africa by area, which is important for understanding why consistent national timekeeping matters for domestic travel, administration, and communications.

 Daylight Saving Time in Mali

 Mali does not observe daylight saving time.
-Clocks do not move forward or backward during the year, so the country stays on UTC+0 continuously.
+Clocks do not move forward or backward at any point during the year, so local time in Bamako and the rest of the country remains on UTC+0 in every season.

 Frequently Asked Questions